mathewtrivett/gogo/DESCRIPTION_IMAGELESS.md

 + **Timeout**

-If you run out of time you can no longer play and you pass to your opponent.
+If you run out of time, you can no longer play and you pass to your opponent.
 Your opponent can capture all your stones or pass to end the game.

 + **Pass**